Update: This transcript has been updated to reflect the current AP Stylebook guidelines.

 Our position right now is that the time between now and November is not sufficient enough to raise the money and, and raise the campaign that would be necessary.

 Wouldn’t really work for this.
 And we, we just don’t see a path, a viable path forward in the timeframe that they’re talking about.
 You know, when cities hold this vote and, and our opposition puts all that messaging that’s really hard for a trans person in those cities to deal with that.
 That’s extremely difficult.
 The messaging that they use is very insidious.
-It’s, it’s not nice.
+It’s not nice.

 And when we don’t have an organizational capacity to push back against that in a public way, in a visible way, that leaves trans people with the understanding that they’re just sort of being hung out to dry.